Best Cash App Alternatives 2026: Features & Fees

 Cash App's built-in Bitcoin trading is a big draw for crypto-curious users.
 If that's why you're hesitant to leave, PayPal offers similar functionality with Bitcoin, Ethereum, and a few other coins built right into the app.

 For serious crypto trading, dedicated platforms like Coinbase give you more options, but they're not great for sending money to friends or handling everyday payments.
 If you want both crypto and P2P in one place, PayPal is your best bet.
-Just compare fees carefully: Cash App charges a spread on Bitcoin buys, while Coinbase uses tiered pricing based on transaction size.
+Just compare fees carefully: Cash App charges a spread plus a per-transaction fee that changes with market conditions, while Coinbase uses tiered pricing based on transaction size, starting around 1.49% for purchases over $200 on its standard platform.

 For Accepting Card Payments (Small Business & Side Hustles)